RTC-research-group/OpenNAS/README.md

 <p align="justify">
 Finally, when all previous steps have been done, the destination folder in which the VHDL files are going to be generated has to be selected by the user.
-It needs to create a new folder by hand, and then select it as destination folder.
+It needs to create a new folder by hand, and then select it as the destination folder.
 </p>

 <p align="center">